Location: Longview City Hall

 - Life Safety

-All permits are valid for 180 days from the date of issuance.
+All permits are valid for 180 days from the date of issuance, with the exception of electrical which is good for 365 days.
 All inactive projects will become null and void after this time period.
 An inspection must be performed every 180 days to keep permit active.

 Types of Permits

 - A building permit is required for all new construction of buildings and all alterations, additions, improvements, and repairs of existing buildings as well as moved, converted or demolished buildings.
 On new construction, no permits can be issued until the utility permit has been paid in full with receipt submitted as proof of payment.

 - A plumbing permit is required for all new plumbing, replaced or relocated fixtures, and new or replaced water lines and sewer lines.